University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_filtering.md

 Let's look at some examples by using the `gemini query` sub-command.

 ```
-# Get the samples table
+# Get everything from the samples table with a wildcard
 gemini query -q "SELECT * FROM samples" trio.trim.vep.dominant.db

 # Get the names of the individuals from the samples table